Introduction to Bladesmithing (2-Week Course)

 The August 2021 session will be taught by Brion Tomberlin, owner of Anvil Top Custom Knives.
 Brion has been an ABS Master Smith since 2009.
 I have been a knife maker for 40 years.
 I have always had a great interest in history and historical weapons, especially Japanese types.
 I am a collector of Japanese swords and oriental weapons.
 A number of my designs will have Japanese and Oriental influences.
 My Main designs include bowies of all types, hunters, fighters, and specialty designs such as Persian fighters.

-- Enrollment: 3 to 8 students (Note: we provide an assistant after the 6th enrollment)
+- Enrollment: 3 to 8 students for Handles and Guards (Note: we provide an assistant after the 6th enrollment)

 - All materials and safety equipment included.